robohydra/robohydra/documentation/next/plugins/index.md

-A plugin is a _directory-based_ Node package (ie. you can't have plugins like `robohydra/plugins/my-plugin.js`, it has to be `robohydra/plugins/my-plugin/index.js` or similar) that defines the function `getBodyParts`.
-When loading your plugin, RoboHydra will call that function with two parameters:
+A plugin is a _directory-based_ Node package (ie. you can't have plugins like `robohydra/plugins/my-plugin.js`, it has to be `robohydra/plugins/my-plugin/index.js` or similar) that defines the function `getBodyParts`, and maybe also the function `getSummonerTraits`.
+When loading your plugin, RoboHydra will call `getBodyParts` with two parameters:

 * `conf`: this is a Javascript object with all configuration properties defined in the configuration file and/or the